 They’d hire top independent wrestlers and lure young, hungry talent from CMLL (formerly EMLL), the more traditional and oldest ongoing wrestling promotion in Mexico.
-Many credit Peña as the one most responsible for the massive resurgence in popularity of professional wrestling in Mexico when he began focusing on more of the entertainment aspect and less of the serious sport.
+Many credit Peña as the one most responsible for the massive resurgence in popularity of professional wrestling in Mexico when he began focusing on more of the entertainment aspect and less on serious sport.

 So with borrowed money, he says he took his idea and went to a place specializing in wrestling outfits.

 “I drew it, I designed it,” explains Adolfo.
 “At that time, we were sometimes all made to walk in the ring, almost like a fashion show.
 My outfit was one of the favorites and most talked about.”